Adiós amigos...Close to 700 sick, jobless migrants return to Venezuela - Trinidad and Tobago Newsday

 “Today is a happy day because after many hours of organisation, finally about 700 Venezuelan nationals can return to their land.
 Venezuela and TT are neighbouring countries and very close throughout history and we are proud of this process to help Venezuelans return to their homes,” said Browne.

-The exact number of Venezuelans who left was not confirmed pending the review of all identification documents.
+The exact number of Venezuelans who left was not confirmed pending the review of all ID documents.

 "It is a precise exercise of great care and efficiency on the part of the officials of the Venezuelan embassy and the immigration department," the minister said.

-Browne said if any of the people wanted to return to TT they had to obtain a visa.
+Browne said if any of them wanted to return to TT they would have to obtain a visa.

-Hinds said the exercise was a result of teamwork by police and officers of the immigration department.
+Hinds said the exercise was a result of teamwork by police and the immigration department.

 The Venezuelan ambassador in TT Carlos Amador Perez said the work was "titanic" in the last days.